 Marateck is an instrumental rock band that deals in opposites and extremes: minimalist vs. maximalist, consonance vs. dissonance, mechanistic vs. humanistic.
 Jesse Kranzler (guitar), Brendon Randall-Myers (guitar), Tristan Kasten-Krause (bass), and Mark Utley (drums) bring together eclectic compositional voices and extensive performing backgrounds to create intense, emotional music played with obsessive, focused precision.

 The band is named after guitarist Jesse Kranzler’s great-grandfather, Jacob Marateck, a dissident in Czarist Russia who was sentenced to death three times.
 In his life, Jacob stirred the pot and created dissonance in times of consonance and sought to create consonance in times of dissonance.
 Marateck’s music embodies this contrarian spirit, foregrounding the tension between the different compositional voices and performance styles in the group.
-By working through those differences in their writing and rehearsal process, the members of the group takes some strange detours but end up somewhere none of them could reach alone.
+By working through those differences in their writing and rehearsal process, the members of the group take some strange detours but end up somewhere none of them could reach alone.

 Marateck's 2017 debut album, Time Is Over, comprises eight works that confront time and rhythm as both immutable and elastic.
 Much of the music is constructed around the gradual growth or dissipation of rhythmic activity.
 Other moments combine erratic or free-time elements with constant pulse, either though rapid cuts between contrasting material, or superimpositions of simultaneous disparate elements.
 The resultant music rides the line between composed and chaotic; the sum of which becomes a sound which is, hopefully, altogether new.